The GUAPOS project. VI: the chemical inventory of shocked gas: Discussion

-Regarding N-bearing species, they show a good correlation between the G31.41 shock and the hot core.
-A similar result was found by \citet{Busch2024} analyzing the shocked outflows in Sgr B2(N1), in which the derived abundances of N-bearing molecules were similar to those in the associated hot core.
-Since the physical evolution of hot cores and shocked regions is very different, this might indicate a preferential formation of N-bearing molecules at earlier evolutionary stages than the other families.
-This has been proposed, for instance, for NH$_2$CN, in the hot core models presented by \citet{Garrod2022}, in which the net production of this species occurs almost entirely at the very early times of the model, when the protostar has not still start heating the environment.
+N-bearing species show a good correlation between the G31.41 shock and the hot core.
+A similar result was found by \citet{Busch2024} from analyzing the shocked outflows in Sgr B2(N1), in which the derived abundances of N-bearing molecules were similar to those in the associated hot core.
+The physical evolution of hot cores and shocked regions is very different, and this might therefore indicate a preferential formation of N-bearing molecules at earlier evolutionary stages than the other families.
+This has been proposed, for instance, for NH$_2$CN in the hot-core models presented by \citet{Garrod2022}, in which the net production of this species occurs almost entirely at very early times in the model, when the protostar has not yet started to heat the environment.